 In Stage 1, as shown above, the current is limited to avoid damage to the battery.
 The rate of change in voltage continually changes during Stage 1 eventually beginning to plateau when the full charge voltage limit is approached.
 The constant current/Stage 1 portion of the charge is crucial before moving onto the next stage.
 Stage 1 charging is typically done at 10%-30% (0.1C to 0.3C) current of the capacity rating of the battery or less.

-If the battery is being used in a standby application, the float charge is necessary to ensure the battery is at full capacity when the battery is called upon to discharge.
+Stage 3 is used if the battery is being used in a standby application, the float charge is necessary to ensure the battery is at full capacity when the battery is called upon to discharge.
 In an application where the battery is in storage, float charging keeps the SLA battery at 100% State of Charge (SOC), which is necessary to prevent sulfating of the battery that therefore prevents damage to the plates of the battery.

 LIFEPO4 BATTERY CHARGING PROFILE